sobradob/sobradob.github.io/content/blog/pricing_profit_paternalism.md

 I wasn't sure how to approach these questions, so I asked a few friends.
 They answered as follows:

-Friend One: The problem seems to arise when the possibility of misuse attracts vulnerable people, which I imagine is specific to certain industries.
+**Friend One**: The problem seems to arise when the possibility of misuse attracts vulnerable people, which I imagine is specific to certain industries.
 In some cases (gambling, alcohol) I'm not sure it even qualifies as misuse in any strict sense as they're known to cause dependency.

-Friend Two: I think ethics are questionable when you have a model which is designed to make money from costs which are not clear (e.g. those sneaky subscriptions) and / or profit off of suffering of the most vulnerable (gambling, spiralling APRs on payday loans etc.)
+**Friend Two**: I think ethics are questionable when you have a model which is designed to make money from costs which are not clear (e.g. those sneaky subscriptions) and / or profit off of suffering of the most vulnerable (gambling, spiralling APRs on payday loans etc.)

-Friend Three: The central proposition here is whether it is ethical to allow people to pay more for your product than they would do for a rival if they shopped around.
+**Friend Three**: The central proposition here is whether it is ethical to allow people to pay more for your product than they would do for a rival if they shopped around.
 There is a difference between setting out to do a good thing and people overpaying, and setting out to exploit.

 ## The morals of marketing